 The more you learn about this space the better.
 No one conference will give you the perspective you need to understand the whole ecosystem.
 Having a dialogue with peers and vendors in the space from varying vantage points is always time well spent.
 For example, I learned things that helped my cash office automation project while simply focusing on or having a dialogue with players in the anti-counterfeit space.

 We have recently released our official list of advisory board members!
 More announcements on speakers, exhibitors, and key topics covered in the conference will be announced soon.
-To stay informed with all our latest show news, sign-up to our eNewsletter here.

 Get in touch with David Hasler: